iwwoods/CS4341-projects/Bomberman/group09/report.md

 Ryan Racine
 Aidan O'Keefe

-Describe how you solved each variant
-Describe the structure of your code: did you reuse stuff across variants?
-No need for an intro in which you describe the goal of the project.

 ## Code Structure
 Our final approach for this project was to use approximate Q-learning to solve each variant with a set of 12 features.
 The main function, `do`, decides which action to take by calling a function named `calcQ(world, action)`. calcQ can be passed an action or a null action (represented by the value -1).
 If a null action is passed, it evaluates the features in the current state, then evaluates state changes (which will be explained later).
 If calcQ receives a valid action as a parameter, it simulates the world with the given move, then calculates the new world's Q value.
 If the result is a terminal state, the reward from this state is returned.